Saturday Night Live season 1: History

 The original concept was for a comedy-variety show featuring young comedians, live musical performances, short films by Albert Brooks and segments by Jim Henson featuring atypically adult and abstract characters from The Muppets world.
 Rather than have one permanent host, Michaels elected to have a different guest host each week.
 The first episode featured two musical guests (Billy Preston and Janis Ian), and the second episode, hosted by Paul Simon on October 18, was almost entirely a musical variety show with various acts.
 The Not Ready for Prime Time Players did not appear in this episode at all, other than as the bees with Paul Simon telling them they were cancelled, and Chevy Chase in the opening and in "Weekend Update".
 Over the course of Season 1, sketch comedy would begin to dominate the show and SNL would more closely resemble its current format.

 Andy Kaufman made several appearances over the season that were popular with the audience, while the extremely unpopular Muppet's Land of Gorch bits were essentially cancelled after episode 10, although the associated Muppet characters still made sporadic appearances after that.
 After one final appearance at the start of season two, the Muppet characters were permanently dropped from SNL.

 During the season, Michaels appeared on-camera four times, the first being on January 10, when during Elliot Gould's monologue in "The Killer Bees" sketch, the camera appears to malfunction and Michaels is introduced as a co-producer.
-On February 28, Michaels appear during the cold open of a Jill Clayburgh hosted episode where he tries to persuade Chase to keep opening the show with a fall.
+On February 28, Michaels appeared during the cold open of a Jill Clayburgh hosted episode where he tries to persuade Chase to keep opening the show with a fall.
 On April 24 and May 22, he makes an offer to The Beatles to reunite on the show.
-In the second appearance, he offered a certified check of $3000.
-In the third appearance, he increased his offer to $3200 and free hotel accommodations.
+In the first appearance, he offered a certified check of $3000.
+In the second appearance, he increased his offer to $3200 and free hotel accommodations.
 John Lennon and Paul McCartney later both admitted they had been watching SNL from Lennon's apartment on May 8 (the episode after Michaels' first offer) and briefly toyed with actually going down to the studio, but decided to stay in the apartment because they were too tired.